-- Normal project communications will be channeled through the project team in accordance with standard practices so information reaches those parties listed below having related responsibilities. - Communications regarding complaints or similar actions by non-project parties will be channeled to the Project Manager, Joseph Corradino via Drilling Program Ombudsman, Harvey Santana. - 3) Events threatening personal safety or property confined to a drilling site will be immediately reported via 911 with follow-up calls to the project health and safety officers and the project managers. - 4) Events potentially threatening to the public will be reported to potentially impacted persons by the Field Data Acquisition Project Engineer, Craig Johnson (or his designee), along with the appropriate precautions to take.
+- Normal project communications will be channeled through the project team in accordance with standard practices so information reaches those parties listed below having related responsibilities. - Communications regarding complaints or similar actions by non-project parties will be channeled to the Project Manager, Joseph Corradino via Drilling Program Ombudsman, Harvey Santana. - 3) Events threatening personal safety or property confined to a drilling site, such as a fire, will be immediately reported via 911 with follow-up calls to the project health and safety officers, City of Detroit Personnel, and the project managers. - 4) Events potentially threatening to the public (such as a hydrogen sulfide release) will be reported to potentially impacted persons by the Field Data Acquisition Project Engineer, Craig Johnson (or his designee), along with the appropriate precautions to take.
 An Emergency Call List will be established to provide a means for each household and business in the affected area to be called as quickly as possible in accordance with the Hydrogen Sulfide Contingency Plan.
 This plan was established as part of the MDEQ drilling permit process, and is attached for reference.
+Door to door evacuation will be handled by the Detroit Fire Department, in conjunction with the Detroit Police Department.